mylittleZ/OpenDocAdminPlatform/README.md

 ## Usage

-To test the OpenDocAdminPlatform's functionalities with Postman, follow these steps:
+To test the OpenDocAdminPlatform's functionalities with **Postman**, follow these steps:

 1. **User Authentication:**
    -  Send a `POST` request to `/user/register` with the username and password in the body to create an account.